-As a result of David's sin, he was spiritually, emotionally, and physically debilitated.
-In contrast, his enemies were "vigorous and powerful."
-Why did David's enemies hate him?
-It was his "pursuing good" that caused them to hate him.
-They were not only enemies of David but also the enemies of God.
-They represented what the New Testament calls "the world"-enemies of God who are under the devil's influence, pursuing ideals, morals, and purposes that are in opposition to the Lord and His Church.
+David indicated he had a lot of enemies.
+But who were they?
+One might think they hated David because he had personally wronged them in some way.
+But he had done nothing wrong to them to warrant such hatred.
+We could say David's enemies had no good reason to hate him, but it was David's pursuing good that caused them to hate him.
+Imagine David's consternation.
+They were enemies of what is good and of those who did what was good.
+Therefore, they were not only enemies of David but also the enemies of God.
+They represented what the New Testament calls "the world"-enemies of God who are under the devil's influence, pursuing ideals, morals, and purposes that are in opposition to the Lord and His Church (Eph.
+2:1-3; Jas.
+4:4; 1 John 2:15).
+It is no surprise they hated David for pursuing good.

 Given David's condition, what hope was there for him to survive, much less to stand up to these enemies and defeat them?
 His hope was in the Lord.
-David knew that God is faithful to show mercy to His children when they confess and repent of their sin.
-Likewise, David knew that the Lord never abandons or forsakes His children (Ps.
-37:28).
-Consequently, he trusted in his God and cried out to the Lord to "hurry to help" him and save him.
+David realized he could not demand God's mercy, but he knew that God is faithful to show mercy to His children when they confess and repent of their sin (Ps.
+32:5; 86:5).
+Likewise, David knew that the Lord is faithful to His children, never abandoning or forsaking them (37:28).
+Consequently, he trusted in his God and cried out to the Lord to hurry to help him and save him.
+David prayed like this several times in his life because he had learned he could trust in the One he called my Lord, my salvation (see Pss.
+22:19; 31:2; 40:13; 71:13).